15-year-old Wyomissing actor lands role in 'Hillbilly Elegy' alongside Glenn Close

 "There's nothing more fulfilling than seeing all of this hard work and all of this effort that you put into something for so long pay off," Asztalos says.
 "This is a dream come true."

-During the pandemic, Owen also tells me he started eating more healthy foods and exercising and has lost 35 pounds using that same idea of work ethic and discipline.
+During the pandemic, Owen also says he started eating more healthy foods and exercising and has lost 35 pounds using that same idea of work ethic and discipline.

 But he says he's also just your average 15-year-old, playing guitar and hockey and taking out the trash and recycling.